-If a child's permanent residence is disputed, parents/carers should provide court documentation to evidence the address that should be used for admission allocation purposes.
-If two applications are received, with different addresses and/or different preferences, neither will be processed until the address issue is reconciled.
+If we receive more than one application with different address details and parents don't agree, parents/carers should provide court documentation to evidence the address that should be used for admission allocation purposes.
+If two applications are received, with different addresses, neither will be processed until the address issue is reconciled.